Kishanganga Hydroelectric Project: Permissibility of the Kishenganga project

 The court rejected all three objections by analysing the treaty and its negotiating history.

 The final question was whether the diversion met the requirement of protecting "the then existing agricultural use or hydro-electric use by Pakistan".
 The court addressed the issue with a sophisticated Vienna Convention analysis.
-It rejected Pakistan's "ambulatory" interpretation that all its future uses that might evolve over time were protected, and upheld India's interpretation that only those uses existing when Pakistan was given complete information about the project were protected.
+It rejected Pakistan's "ambulatory" interpretation that all its future uses which might evolve over time were protected by the treaty, and upheld India's interpretation that only those uses existing when Pakistan was given complete information about the project were protected.
 The court determined that the Neelum–Jhelum project did not exist at the time the Kishenganga project "crystallized".
 Hence, it was not protected by the treaty provisions.

 The court upheld India's right to proceed with the Kishanganga project.
 But it also concluded that the treaty and the customary international law required India to ensure a minimum environmental flow along the Kishanganga/Neelum riverbed.
-After requesting additional data from India and Pakistan to determine the requirements for minimum flow, the court determined this to be 12 cumecs.
+After requesting additional data from India and Pakistan to determine the requirements for minimum flow, the court determined this to be 12 cumecs at river crossing point into Pakistan.
 Balancing this figure against India's right to the satisfactory operation of its project, it set down 9 cumecs as the required minimum flow to be ensured at all times.
+The remaining 3 cumecs flow is met from the Indian territory downstream of the Kishangana dam.
+The loss of power generation is estimated as 5.7% of total generation in a year.
+However, CoA has not deliberated the possibility of reducing the loss by converting the excess dead storage above the gates as storage for proving the minimum environmental flow during the lean flow season.